AXGKl/gear/README.md

 for more complex tools.
 Then on demand extend to [asdf][asdf] or, when having root, [nix][nix] (explaining to others on that machine, why there is now a `/nix` directory...).

+dnf/apt/yum I try to only use for kernel related stuff.